DIAGNOSING BRAKE FLUID

 What is BrakeShot?

-BrakeShot is 1 oz of concentrated brake fluid inhibitors used to treat 1 liter of worn out brake fluid.
-Worn out brake fluid is defined as any brake fluid that tests between 10 to 100ppm copper content.
+BrakeShot is brake fluid that is backwards compatible with DOT 3, 4 and 5.1 brake fluid.
+BrakeShot is brake fluid that contains 1 oz of specially formulated concentrated brake fluid inhibitors used to top off one vehicle brake system.
+The top off should take place only after replacing worn out brake fluid.
+Worn out brake fluid is defined as any brake fluid that tests above 200ppm copper content.
 200ppm copper content and above means brake fluid is broken and should be changed before adding BrakeShot.
 BrakeShot extends the life of brake fluid and helps protect the brake system (ABS) from dangerous corrosion.

-What does BrakeShot do for my brake fluid?
+What does BrakeShot do for my customers brake fluid?

 When do I add BrakeShot?

-How long does it take to treat my system?
+How long does it take for BrakeShot to reach full effectiveness?